All Episodes

 Thank you, Mayor Bloomberg.

-Okay, Sue, what's what's on your mind?
+Okay, Sue, what's on your mind?

 Great to have you with us.

-Well, I was just thinking about this last session of Congress and uh the fact that this so-called lame duck.
+Well, I was just thinking about this last session of Congress and the fact that this so-called lame duck was neither lame nor it was a ducky.

-November the second seems like a long time ago now.
+November the 2nd seems like a long time ago now.

 And the Republican leadership in Washington didn't seem to get that memo.

-They thought what we were voting for on November the second was a lot of kind of reach across the aisle type bipartisan spirit of compromise stuff.
+They thought what we were voting for on November the 2nd was a lot of kind of reach across the aisle type bipartisan spirit of compromise stuff.

-And I don't think that was the it wasn't nobody sent uh Washington the message that they wanted us to work together to get things done for the American people.
+And I don't think that was the it wasn't nobody sent Washington the message that they wanted us to work together to get things done for the American people.

 They said they wanted us to get less done for the American people, Sue.